Compare any two graphics cards:

 Intro

 The GeForce 9500 GT 1GB GDDR3 makes use of a 55 nm design. nVidia has set the core frequency at 550 MHz.
-The GDDR3 memory works at a frequency of 800 MHz on this particular model.
-It features 32 SPUs as well as 16 Texture Address Units and 8 Rasterization Operator Units.
+The GDDR3 RAM is set to run at a frequency of 800 MHz on this particular card.
+It features 32 SPUs along with 16 Texture Address Units and 8 Rasterization Operator Units.

-Compare all of that to the GeForce GTS 150, which uses a 55 nm design. nVidia has clocked the core frequency at 740 MHz.
-The GDDR3 memory works at a frequency of 500 MHz on this specific card.
-It features 128 SPUs along with 64 TAUs and 16 ROPs.
+Compare that to the GeForce GTS 150, which makes use of a 55 nm design. nVidia has clocked the core frequency at 740 MHz.
+The GDDR3 memory runs at a speed of 500 MHz on this particular model.
+It features 128 SPUs along with 64 TAUs and 16 Rasterization Operator Units.

 Display Graphs